fortinet-fortisoar/how-tos/README.md

 > - What prompted you to write this pack?
 > - Are there any timelines you are looking to complete this by?

-* FortiSOAR team helps partner to setup Git repos, SDK and provides any required help As part of this process, FortiSOAR team will help the partner with:
+* FortiSOAR team helps partner to setup Git repos, SDK and provides any required help.
+As part of this process, FortiSOAR team will help the partner with:
 > - Setting up Git Repos on https://github.com/fortinet-fortisoar/
 > - Introduce them to Fortinet Developer Network (FNDN) where the SDK, sample integrations, doc generator tool and other documentation is available